phe3l/Project_Cloud/readme.md

 The dashboard can be accessed online [here](https://final-project-dashboard-c7loi7tmea-oa.a.run.app).

 ### 🖼️ Dashboard Screenshot
-Below is a screenshot of the online dashboard, illustrating the layout and design of the user interface:
+Below is a screenshot of the online dashboard, illustrating the layout and design of the user interface.

 <img src="res/readme_resources/dashboard_screenshot.png" alt="Online Weather Dashboard" style="width:70%;">